kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 ## Proposal

-Add a new optional enum field to `PodSpec`:
+Add a new optional enum field `defaultNetwork` to `PodSpec` with the values `Pod`, `Host` and `None`.
+When the field is unset, the API server defaults it to `Pod`, or to `Host` when `hostNetwork: true`, so every existing pod gets the value that describes its current behavior. `None` is the new behavior:

 ```yaml
 apiVersion: v1